Sunday, August 28, 2016

 Foxon Park Root Beer (#48 tested - Rated 7.5 out of 12)

-In 1922, in East Haven, Connecticut, an Italian imagen, Matteo Naclerio, started Foxen Park.
-The name comes from the street Mr. Naclerio lived on when he originated the business.
-It was primarily a home delivery service.
-The company never sold, just passed from generation to generation.
+In 1922, in East Haven, Connecticut, Matteo Naclerio, an Italian immigrant, established Foxen Park.
+The name derives from the street on which Mr. Naclerio resided when he initiated the business.
+Initially, it operated as a home delivery service.
+Notably, the company never engaged in sales; instead, it was passed down through generations.

 Nutrition 12 oz serving (from the bottle)